 Tattoo prices are determined by the amount of consumables used and the number of hours required of the artists time.
 Blackout tattoos use less consumables and require less time to produce.
 Blackout tattoos cost less than a detailed colored tattoo of a similar size.

-My own blackout sleeve was half the price of my colored sleeve.
-And both were completed by the same artist.
+My own blackout sleeve was roughly half the price of my colored sleeve.
+And both were completed by the same tattoo artist.

 Are blackout tattoos a form of cultural appropriation?